SAFE-Stack/SAFE-BookStore/README.md

 > On OS X/macOS, make sure you have OpenSSL installed and symlinked correctly, as described here: [https://www.microsoft.com/net/core#macos](https://www.microsoft.com/net/core#macos).

-[dotnet SDK 2.0.0](https://www.microsoft.com/net/core) is required but it'll be downloaded automatically by the build script if not installed (see below).
-Other tools like Paket or FAKE will also be installed by the build script.
+[dotnet SDK 2.0.0](https://www.microsoft.com/net/core) is required but it will be downloaded automatically by the build script if not installed (see below).
+Other tools like [Paket](https://fsprojects.github.io/Paket/) or [FAKE](https://fake.build/) will also be installed by the build script.

 ## Development mode